john-azzaro/Study-React-Components/README.md

 <br>

 ## 4. Create a function for your component.
+The function you create is going to be the custom component you want to exort elsewhere in your code.
 In this case, we're going to create a component that "splits" a screen in two, so we should name it something that is intuitive like "Split".
+Again, remember that since this is a custom component, you want to capitalize the first letter.
 ```JavaScript
   import React from 'react';